 With important dates, new movies and a TV show coming along based on Star Trek, I thought it would be appropriate to take a look at the history of Trek in arcades.
-I am big a fan of Star Trek – I was five years old when Star Trek: the Next Generation came around and I was hooked on the show immediately.
-So far there is not a Trek series I haven’t liked and I can sit through the bad ST films like V or Nemesis.
+I’ve long been a fan of Star Trek – I was five years old when Star Trek: the Next Generation came around and I was hooked on the show immediately.
 Of course where I am also an arcade fan, what better way to enjoy both than to look back at the history of Trek in arcades and how it has been involved in the coin-op arcade industry.
 This will include pinball machines and games that didn’t carry the title of Star Trek but were essentially Trek without the license.

 Star Trek Wannabes